 Stone Town is the main city of Zanzaibar.
 The city has an interest mix of colonial, Islamic, and Indian architecture that reflects its rich history.
 I could’ve spent hours getting lost in the never-ending maze of streets and alleys.
 Darajani Market is the main place to buy food in Stonetown.
 The market is divided into various halls that sell grains, fruits, meats, and vegetables.

 The beaches near Stonetown are not as nice as the Northern beaches, but are still interesting to explore.
 The main beach is located near Forodhani Gardens and the Park Hyatt hotel and is full of tourists and locals, particularly at sunset.
 South of the this area, the beach bends and the sand transitions to algae covered rock.
 Many of the waterfront buildings in this section are in various states of disrepair.

 On the fourth day, I did a half day snorkeling trip to a sandbar island and reef and did some open water snorkeling.
 A storm came in after few hours into the trip and we had to call it a day.

 On the last morning I flew in a prop plane from Zanzibar to Dar el Salaam on the mainland to connect to my Emirates flight to Dubai.
 The views over Zanzibar and the Indian Ocean were incredible.

 The three Alitalia/KLM flights were covered using 70k Delta Skymiles.

 This was my third time flying in a small prop plane.
 I love the views from the lower altitudes, but these small planes are terrifying.
 I paid $80 for the 20-minute flight.

 Emirates (business): DAR-DXB, DXB-JFK

-Emirates business class is one of the best in the world, so I was glad to find availability for 80k Alaskan miles from Africa to the US with a stopover in Dubai.
+Emirates business class is one of the best in the world, so I was glad to find availability for 80k Alaskan miles from Africa to the US with a free two day stopover in Dubai.